What is that powerful mindset?

 - Healthy happiness: effects of happiness on physical health and the consequences for preventive health care (Veenhoven R et al., 2008 HappinessStud.
 9:449);

-Foods boosting you mental health are those rich in antioxidants that neutralize free radicals, toxic for the brain, like all vegetables, apples, blueberries, strawberries, pomegranate, walnuts, spices, garlic, green tea, mint aroma, lavender, rose, geranium, rosemary, basil.
+Foods boosting your mental health are those rich in antioxidants that neutralize free radicals (toxic for the brain).
+Food boosting your brain are all vegetables, notably apples, blueberries, strawberries, pomegranate, walnuts, spices, garlic, green tea, mint aroma, lavender, rose, geranium, rosemary, basil.
 Source: Paul L. Green, Brain Power (2015).

 Disclaimer: This text is only for illustration purposes and does not replace your doctor’s opinion.
 It is not intended to provide medical advice, diagnosis or treatment.
 Absolutely avoid DIY (do-it-yourself) and get medical attention.